 Information barriers - We need effective procedures to prevent or control the exchange of information between relevant persons engaged in activities involving a risk of a conflict of interest where the exchange of that information may harm the interests of one or more clients.

-Such an arrangement is referred to as an information barrier and can include hierarchical separation and physical barriers between the activities likely to involve conflicts of interest, thereby aiming to prevent any undue transmission of information;

-Castlefield operates access control to folders between certain business areas.

-Remuneration and bonus An employee should not be Remuneration and incentive schemes are structures are designed so incentivised to act in such a designed to: as not to create any incentive for a partner or employee to act contrary to a client's interests. way that may disadvantage a client for their own benefit.
-Promote sound and effective risk management Ensure conflicts of interest are effectively managed Encourage responsible business conduct Be consistent with the firm's culture and values Provide good outcomes for clients.
-Investment in Castlefield funds.
-Segregated client portfolios and the CFP Sustainable Portfolio funds (Growth and Income) may be invested in Castlefield funds.
-Where a discretionary client is invested in a Castlefield Fund, the annual management charge due from such investments is taken into account for calculating the annual management fees that will be retained by CIP to avoid the possibility of double charging.
+Such an arrangement is referred to as an information barrier and can include hierarchical separation and physical barriers between the activities likely to involve conflicts of interest, thereby aiming to prevent any undue transmission of information; Castlefield operates access control to folders between certain business areas.
+Remuneration and bonus structures are designed so as not to create any incentive for a partner or employee to act contrary to a client's interests.
+An employee should not be incentivised to act in such a way that may disadvantage a client for their own benefit.
+Remuneration and incentive schemes are designed to: Promote sound and effective risk management Ensure conflicts of interest are effectively managed Encourage responsible business conduct Be consistent with the firm's culture and values Provide good outcomes for clients. funds. and the CFP Thoughtful Portfolio funds (Growth and Income) may be invested in Castlefield single strategy funds.
+Castlefield Fund, the annual management charge due from such investments is taken into account for calculating the annual management fees that will be retained by CIP to avoid the possibility of double charging.
 Investment in Capital for Colleagues (C4C).
 The portfolio of C4C is managed collectively by the C4C board.
 C4C is a separate investment business that happens to support employee-owned businesses.
 Capital for Colleagues plc is a quoted company focused on advising, investing in and supporting the growth of businesses that are or want to become employee owned.
 Information barriers exist between CIP and C4C.
 A decision to invest in C4C on behalf of Castlefield clients will be at the discretion of the investment team.